difiore/Intro_to_R_Reader/_book/05_Exploratory_Data_Analysis.md

 Speaking of surprises, I really enjoy [this quote](https://fivethirtyeight.com/features/election-update-why-our-model-thinks-beto-orourke-really-has-a-chance-in-texas/) from Nate Silver, founder and editor in chief of FiveThirtyEight:

 > You ideally want to find yourself surprised by the data some of the time — just not too often.
 If you never come up with a result that surprises you, it generally means that you didn’t spend a lot of time actually looking at the data; instead, you just imparted your assumptions onto your analysis and engaged in a fancy form of confirmation bias.
 If you’re constantly surprised, on the other hand, more often than not that means your [code] is buggy or you don’t know the field well enough; a lot of the “surprises” are really just mistakes.
 > ---Nate Silver

 Surprises are awesome, and are how discoveries are made in science.
 But at the same time, a lot of papers are retracted because their big surprise was actually just a glitch in the code.
 Whenever you find something you didn't expect, make sure you go back through your code and assumptions - it never hurts to double check!

+### gapminder
 Anyway.
 We'll be working with data from the gapminder database, which contains statistics on global development metrics.
 We can get the data like we get most packages:

 ```